 Johnson's community interests run deeper than just the classroom.
 In 2016 Johnson had the pleasure of serving as the Chairman for NOCCA's (New Orleans Center for Creative Arts) annual spring gala.
 And as a double reward to Johnson it was announced that the 2016 gala was the most successful fundraiser yet for the NOCCA Institute (NOCCA's nonprofit fundraising entity).
 Johnson currently has the pleasure of assisting in advocating and crafting local cultural policy by sitting on the board for MACCNO (Music and Cultural Collation of New Orleans), which is a 501(c)3 non-profit whose mission is: "To empower the New Orleans music and cultural community through collective self-representation advocating in the interests of cultural preservation, perpetuation, and positive economic impact."

 Calvin has toured and/or recorded with the likes of: Harry Connick Jr., Aaron Neville, Jason Derulo, Blind Boys of Alabama, Irma Thomas, Preservation Hall, Mannie Fresh, Mystikal, Irvin Mayfield, the New Orleans Jazz Orchestra, and the Dirty Dozen Brass Band.
-He has played many esteemed venues and festivals such as Jazz at Lincoln Center, the White House, Kodak Theatre, the New Orleans Jazz and Heritage Festival, French Quarter Festival, and Voodoo Music + Arts Experience.
+He has played many esteemed venues and festivals such as Jazz at Lincoln Center, the White House, Kodak Theatre, the New Orleans Jazz and Heritage Festival, French Quarter Festival, the Berlin Jazz Festival, and Voodoo Music + Arts Experience.

 In the spring of 2019 Calvin made his acting debut with a featured role in the Hollywood biopic "Bolden!" about jazz's first trumpeter and New Orleans native Buddy Bolden.
 In the film Johnson is casted as "Frank Lewis", the cocky and arrogant yet thorough clarinetist in Buddy Bolden's band.
 While on set in Georgia and North Carolina for 18 months Johnson assimilated naturally into the acting aspect of the film making arena.
 While no stranger to film making Johnson and director James Demaria have partnered on the production of a soon to be released documentary, TRAD, which is about the inception, evolution, and dissemination of New Orleans music and culture via interviews of living legends by Johnson.